Thursday, March 31

 5. The Arkansas state flag was officially adopted on February 26, 1913.
 Over the years, there have been a few redesigns, but the current version has been the official flag since 1924.
 The flag features twenty-five white stars, representing Arkansas as the 25th state to join the Union.
 The diamond shape on the flag signifies that Arkansas is the nation’s first and only state that mines and produces diamonds.
 The diamond has four blue stars: one sits above the word "Arkansas," while the other three are located beneath the words.
 The colors of the flag are red, blue, and white.

-6. Arkansas is known for its diverse agricultural landscape, where various crops are cultivated.
+6. Arkansas is renowned for its diverse agricultural landscape, where a wide range of crops are cultivated.
 Among the most prominent crops grown in the state are corn, which is used both for human consumption and as livestock feed; cotton, a key textile crop that has significant historical and economic importance; rice, which thrives in Arkansas's wetland areas and is vital for both domestic and international markets; soybeans, a crucial source of protein and oil; and wheat, which is grown for flour production and animal feed.
 These crops contribute significantly to Arkansas's agricultural economy and support its farmers.

 7. Hot Springs National Park, situated in the resort city of Hot Springs, Arkansas, is renowned for its 47 natural hot springs.
 This unique park offers visitors a chance to experience the therapeutic properties of the mineral-rich waters, which have been cherished for centuries.
 The area is celebrated for its springs and features beautiful hiking trails, historic bathhouses, and lush landscapes, making it a popular destination for relaxation and outdoor adventure.